sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

   <img src="/2025/assets/img/2025-04-28-vit-baseline-revisited/gradient_L2_norm_comparison.png" class="img-fluid" width="auto" height="auto">
 </div>

-It turns out that "RandAugment" in TorchVision <d-cite key="torchvision2016"></d-cite> is quite different from "RandAugment" in Big Vision.
-RandAugment in TorchVision, following the description in the paper <d-cite key="NEURIPS2020_d85b63ef"></d-cite>, randomly selects one of the following 14 transforms:
+It turns out that "RandAugment" in torchVision <d-cite key="torchvision2016"></d-cite> is quite different from "RandAugment" in Big Vision.
+RandAugment in torchVision, following the description in the paper <d-cite key="NEURIPS2020_d85b63ef"></d-cite>, randomly selects one of the following 14 transforms:

 ||||